metal-stack/docs/docs/src/development/proposals/MEP8/README.md

   PartitionPrefix string
   // Partitions to create on this device
   Partitions      []Partition
-  // Wipe, if set to true the partition table will be erase before new partitions will be created Wipe            bool
+  // WipeOnReinstall, if set to true the whole disk will be erased if reinstall happens
+  // during fresh install all disks are wiped WipeOnReinstall bool
 }

 // Raid is optional, if given the devices must match.